ilyalishay1/Telegram-bot-guide/README.md

 # Telegram-bot-guide
-Telegram bot-guide to the best sights of Belarus.
+Telegram bot-guide to the best sights of Belarus